Tarik Ibrahimagic: OB

-Ibrahimagic played as a youth for OKS, before joining OB as a under-14 player.
+Ibrahimagic played as a youth for OKS, before joining OB as an under-14 player.
 Ibrahimagic went on a training camp with OB's first team squad in the winter 2020 in Turkey and was subsequently included in the first-team squad the first two Superliga matches.
 He got his official debut for OB on 1 June 2020 against AGF in the Danish Superliga.
 Ibrahimagic started on the bench, before replacing Oliver Lund in the 80th minute.

 After a good season with 18 games for OB's U19 team - who won the 2019/20 U19 league - Ibrahimagic signed his first two-year professional contract on 11 May 2020, which also included a permanent promotion to the first team squad.

 On 22 April 2022 it was confirmed, that Ibrahimagic was one out of a few players, that would leave the club at the end of the season, due to the expiration of their contracts.

 Næstved

 On 9 June 2022, Ibrahimagic joined Danish 1st Division side Næstved Boldklub.
-After just eight official appearances in the shirt, the club confirmed on July 15, 2023 that Ibrahimagic's contract had been terminated by mutual consent.
+After just eight official appearances in the shirt, the club confirmed on 15 July 2023, that Ibrahimagic's contract had been terminated by mutual consent.

 Iceland

 On 25 July 2023, Ibrahimagic joined Icelandic 1. deild karla club Vestri on a one-year contract.
-And on his debut in their 3-0 win over Grotta he replaced Benedikt Waren in the 71' minute and got a yellow card in the 81' minute.
+And on his debut in their 3–0 win over Grotta he replaced Benedikt Waren in the 71' minute and got a yellow card in the 81' minute.

 In August 2024, Ibrahimagic was bought by Víkingur Reykjavik, where he was given a contract until the end of 2026.